 How can my institution contribute to CONA?

-If your institution wishes to contribute to CONA, write to firstname.lastname@example.org.
+If your institution wishes to contribute to CONA, write to email@example.com.
 Describe your institution, the scope of your collection, and the types of information your institution collects about works.
-Contributions to CONA are currently accepted in bulk via a prescribed XML format or CDWA Lite.
-LIDO will likely be a contribution format as well..
-Contributions will also be accepted via an online form, which is also scheduled to be available in 2012.
+Contributions to CONA are currently accepted in bulk via a prescribed XML format, CDWA Lite, or LIDO.
+As of this writing, CONA is being mapped to CIDOC CRM; contributions through LOD will be explored in the future.

 Which fields are required in my CONA contribution?

 The minimum fields and editorial rules of CONA are in compliance with CDWA and CCO.
 Works are identified with a unique and persistent numeric ID.
-In addition, given that CONA is an authority, it is important that records contain enough other minimum information to allow users of CONA to clearly identify each work uniquely, in order to prevent users from unintentionally linking to the wrong work.
+In addition, given that CONA should be reliable and authoritative, it is important that records contain enough other minimum information to allow users of CONA to clearly identify each work uniquely, in order to prevent users from unintentionally linking to the wrong work.
 A general description of the minimum fields for CONA is listed below:

 Catalog Level: An indication of the level of cataloging represented by the record, based on the physical form or intellectual content of the material (e.g., item, group, subgroup, volume, collection).